 Courses taken at another CEGEP as a commandite

-Students wishing to take a course at another CEGEP must receive a commandite (sponsorship) form beforehand from the Academic Advisor.
+Students wishing to take a course at another CEGEP must receive a "commanding" (sponsorship) form beforehand from the Academic Advisor.
 The Academic Advisor will check whether the course is eligible for your program and whether it will be approved by the Dean of Faculty and Academic Affairs.
-St. Lawrence only gives these commandites under exceptional circumstances, such as the following:
+St. Lawrence only gives these "commandites" under exceptional circumstances, such as the following:

 - The course required by the student is not offered at the college

-- The course required for graduation enters into conflict with one or more other courses taken at St. Lawrence
+- The course required for graduation conflicts with one or more other courses taken at St. Lawrence

 - Serious personal reasons

-Courses taken at a another institution other than a CEGEP as an equivalence
+Courses taken at another institution other than a CEGEP as an equivalence

 Students wishing to obtain an equivalence (EQ) for a course taken at a post-secondary institution other than a CEGEP must meet with the Academic Advisor.
 An equivalence gives you the credits for a course within the normal number of credits required for your program.
 Credit is not automatically given.
-A course description (indicating the precise number of class hours involved) as well as an official transcript are required.
-Bring those documents, along with a completed Request for Equivalency Form to the Academic Advisor.
-The Academic Advisor will check on whether the course is eligible with the Dean of Faculty and Academic Affairs in collaboration with the appropriate Department Coordinator.
+A course description (indicating the precise number of class hours involved) and an official transcript are required.
+Bring these documents, along with a completed Request for Equivalency Form to the Academic Advisor.
+The Academic Advisor will check whether the course is eligible with the Dean of Faculty and Academic Affairs in collaboration with the appropriate Department Coordinator.
 There is a $25 fee per course.

 In the case of prior Spanish and German knowledge, students not in the ALC Program may obtain credit for complementary courses.
 Request a placement test from Betty Ableson (room 235 or email@example.com).
 Based on the placement test, you may be given the opportunity to request an equivalency for your prior knowledge.
 The procedure for equivalencies is as follows: